 The wildflowers truly transform the desert floor, but that is not what really delights me.
 At first, I hung on to the notion that I still preferred fall in the Northeast because the color swatches are so huge; they are splashed on the big trees!
-Well, imagine my delight when I witnessed the Arizona state tree, the desert trees called Palos Verdes — green sticks in Spanish, all parts of which from the leaves to the branches, limbs, and trunk are green — turn yellow in spring!
+Well, imagine my delight when I witnessed the Arizona state tree, the desert tree called palos verdes — or “green sticks” — which are normally completely green, turn yellow in spring!
 Their little yellow blossoms sprout, bloom with abandon, and turn the crowns entirely yellow.
 Imagine the scene when there are miles of them together.
-You will appreciate my utter delight because I am an avid xanthophile (a lover of the color yellow)!
+You will appreciate my utter delight, because I am an avid xanthophile (a lover of the color yellow)!

-There are two native Arizona Palo Verdes: Foothills and Blue.
-They bloom at separate times, so the golden blaze stays around for two months, from mid-March to mid-May.
-The Foothill Palo Verde has more yellowish bark and lighter yellow flowers.
-Blue Palos Verdes have twigs, young branches, and leaves that are bluish-green and flowers that border on orange.
+There are two native Arizona Palo Verdes: foothill and blue.
+They bloom at separate times, so the golden blaze stays around for 2 months, from mid-March to mid-May.
+The foothill palo verde has more yellowish bark and lighter yellow flowers.
+Blue palos verdes have twigs, young branches, leaves that are bluish-green, and flowers that border on orange.
 Both are everywhere: in parking lots, freeway banks, private gardens, and public lands.

-The first to bloom are the Blues, with the Foothills following about two to three weeks later.
+The first to bloom are the blues, with the foothills following about 2 to 3 weeks later.
 Their flowers are both five-petalled, with the banner petal standing out above the plane of the other four.
-In Blues, the banner petal is yellow, sometimes with orange spots.
-The Foothills’ banner petal is white.
+In blues, the banner petal is yellow, sometimes with orange spots.
+The foothills’ banner petal is white.
 Once these flowers are pollinated, they produce edible beans.

-Finally, the iconic Arizona desert cacti, the lovely saguaros that can grow to about 75 feet tall, also bloom in spring.
+Finally, the iconic Arizona desert cacti, the lovely saguaros that can grow up to 50 feet tall, also bloom in spring.
 Just go to Saguaro National Park in May and you will see how beautiful it is when they all bloom at the same time!
-Imagine those green, thorny, and bulky trunks and arms transform themselves into delicate, flower-bearing trees of the desert.
+Imagine those green, thorny, and bulky trunks and arms transforming themselves into delicate, flower-bearing trees of the desert.
 Truly quite a sight!

 3. Enjoying Bodies Of Water